imprint

 Pseudonymization

-Our concern within the meaning of the GDPR is to improve our offer and our website.
-Since the privacy of our users is important to us, user data is pseudonymised.
+Our concern in terms of the GDPR is to improve our offer and our website.
+As the privacy of our users is important to us, user data is pseudonymized.

 Deactivation of data collection by Google Analytics